WebberZone/contextual-related-posts/readme.txt

 = How can I customise the output? =

 Several customization options are available via the Settings page in WordPress Admin.
-You can access this via <strong>Settings » Related Posts</strong>
+You can access this via <strong>Settings � Related Posts</strong>

 The plugin also provides you with a set of CSS classes that allow you to style your posts by adding code to the *style.css* sheet.
 In a future version, I will be adding in CSS support within the plugins Settings page.

 The following CSS styles are available:

 * **crp_related**: ID of the main wrapper `div`

-* **crp_link**: Class of the `a` tag for each list item

 * **crp_title**: Class of the `span` tag for title of the post